Sherri010/Flight-Planner-P/README.md

  - see the comparison between the saved route and GPS data (halfway done)

-### GPS Data Sample file
+### Real Data Comparison

-Below is a small section of GPS data:
+Since I've been working with a client on this project, I was able to get my hands on GPS data collected during flight.Below is a small section of GPS data:
 ```
 T  N36 35.8923 E059 11.2997 Sun Nov 13 10:33:52 2016 ;3873.411965;      1e25; SM;    0.0000;    0.0000;    0.0000;       INF;         -;|0.000000
 T  N36 35.8743 E059 11.3151 Sun Nov 13 10:33:52 2016 ;3879.719732;      1e25; SM;    0.0252;    0.0252;    0.0252;       INF;         0;|0.000000